tunjid/tunjid/README.md

 # Hi there 👋🏿
 I love to build things, like bad puns, and enjoy football.

-I'm also on the Android Developer Relations Team at Google.
+I'm also on the Android Developer Relations Team at Google working on MAD (Mordern Android Development).

 Pinned are a few of my favorite things.